julia-claira/NYTimes_Web_Scrape/README.md

-# Web-Scraper - Transgender issues in The New York Times
+# Web-Scraper: Transgender issues in The New York Times

 ## Description